I won't go into it in great detail. If you need more info, look here:

 Next, you keep hitting Lord Michael with it until the grapple falls out.

 Finally, you grab it and run like hell before the lynch mob catches you.

 Having recruited Toshi as an extra to assist in the mugging, he has now served his

 purpose.
-Strip him of all his belongings and kick him out of the party.
+Strip him of all his belongings (the protection ring in particular) and kick him out of the party.
 Do not

 kill him (or he'll simply turn up on your doorstep the next time you die).